Market Analysts see Kosmos Energy Ltd [KOS] gaining to $10. Time to buy?

-Kosmos Energy Ltd [NYSE: KOS] traded at a high on Wednesday, posting a 3.48 gain after which it closed the day’ session at $5.95.
-The company report on January 18, 2024 at 2:00 AM that Kosmos Energy to Host Fourth Quarter 2023 Results and Webcast on February 26, 2024.
+Kosmos Energy Ltd [NYSE: KOS] stock went on a downward path that fall over -3.36% on Monday, amounting to a one-week price decrease of less than -3.36%.
+The company report on February 26, 2024 at 2:00 AM that Kosmos Energy Announces Fourth Quarter and Full Year 2023 Results.

-Kosmos Energy (NYSE/LSE: KOS) announced today the following schedule for its fourth quarter 2023 results:.
+Kosmos Energy Ltd. (“Kosmos” or the “Company”) (NYSE/LSE: KOS) announced today its financial and operating results for the fourth quarter of 2023.
+For the quarter, the Company generated a net income of $22 million, or $0.04 per diluted share.
+When adjusted for certain items that impact the comparability of results, the Company generated an adjusted net income(1) of $149 million, or $0.31 per diluted share for the fourth quarter of 2023.

 We've uncovered THE ONE small-cap uranium stock that has unearthed a near-surface, high-grade uranium discovery in the Saudi Arabia of Uranium — Canada's prolific Athabasca Basin.
 Best of all, this small-cap uranium stock is currently flying just below Wall Street's radar… giving you the early-entry opportunity around US$0.30 per share.
 But that won't last long.
 Drills are turning right now with results set to be released to the market very, very soon.